Is pepperoni okay to give to your dog? This type of salami is derived from meat, but that doesn’t necessarily make it an appropriate treat.

-Your dog may get sick from eating too much cured dry sausage, but a piece or two of pepperoni likely won’t do any harm.
-The real question should be whether pets should be allowed to have any in the first place!
+Pet dogs can get sick from eating too much cured dry sausage.
+On the other hand, a piece or two of pepperoni probably won’t do any harm.

 Can I Give My Dog Pepperoni?
-Answer: No, it’s very unhealthy for them
+Answer: No, it’s unhealthy

-This type of meat is processed and made from a concoction of questionable ingredients including lots of spices.
+This processed meat is a concoction of questionable ingredients and various spices.

-Consider what goes into pepperoni and you’ll agree that it isn’t healthy for dogs.
-That said, feeding a small amount isn’t the end of the world.
-If your dog got into some pepperoni, and ate a lot of it, you may be dealing with diarrhea and/or vomiting.
+Pepperoni isn’t healthy for dogs, but feeding a small amount isn’t the end of the world.
+If your dog ate a lot of pepperoni you may be dealing with diarrhea and/or vomiting.
 Our advice is to not make a habit of giving this cured combo of pork and beef.
 Sure, slices of pepperoni are meat but it’s altered in such a way that it’s a negative for your dog.

 There is, however, an excellent dog snack called Pup-Peroni that mimics the flavor of this meaty treat.

 Most pepperoni has a spicy flavor that could cause your dog to have an stomach upset.
 The spicier it is, the more upsetting it’s likely to be and gastric issues are very possible.

 Pepperoni is typically made with fennel seeds, mustard seeds, black pepper, garlic powder and/or paprika.
 So this common pizza topping is very highly seasoned and processed which is cause for concern.